andreArtelt/ceml/README.rst

     - PyTorch (1.5.0)
     - Keras & Tensorflow (2.2.0)

-Furthermore, ceml is easy to use and can be extended very easily.
-See the following user guide for more information on how to use and extend ceml.
+Furthermore, CEML is easy to use and can be extended very easily.
+See the following user guide for more information on how to use and extend CEML.

 Installation
 ------------